yazeed1s/zwm/README.md

 For further custmization please refer to polybar's wiki.

 ## Contributing
-If you would like to add a feature or to fix a bug please feel free to send a PR.
+If you would like to add a feature or to fix a bug please feel free to submit a PR.